yegor256/blog/_drafts/control.md

 we need motivation and punishment in order to produce something for someone.

+What about creativity and inspiration?
+Just like the architects of the Colosseum we need them today to create iPads and Facebooks, but management and coordination are what really make projects happen.
+And command and control is the only working mechanism for coordinating humans.

-What management is doing now is absolutely evil and unethical.
+However, what management is doing now is absolutely evil and unethical.
 They command and control, pretending that they inspire and trust.
 They use carrots and sticks, calling them appreciation and [peer pressure](https://en.wikipedia.org/wiki/Peer_pressure).